RAYTRACER

 For each pixel in the image plane, a ray is generated that originates from the camera's position and passes through the pixel.

-Once an intersection is found, the the color of the surface at that point is computed using the Phong shading model.
+Each object is checked for an intersection with the ray.
+Once the intersection closest to the camera is found, the color of the surface at that point is computed using the Phong shading model.
 This takes into account the material properties of the object, the position and intensity of the lights, and the view direction.

 → to determine if the intersection point is in shadow, rays are cast from the intersection point to each light source.
 If these rays intersect other objects before reaching the light, the point is in shadow, and its color is adjusted accordingly.